mkearney/resist_oped/resist-oped-text-similarity.md

 possible options of people who would fit the description of a *senior official in the Trump administration*.
 For instance, this omits from consideration any Cabinet member who doesn’t have or use Twitter.
-It also omits anyone who works in the Trump adminstration but who is not an official member of the Cabinet.
+It also omits anyone who works in the Trump administration but who is not an official member of the Cabinet.

 Third, the text similarity analysis assumes the author of the anonymous op-ed didn’t try (or failed) to disguise their own communication